nayana-05148/To-Do-Web-App/README.md

-##To-Do Web App
+# To-Do Web App

-##Description
+## Description

-The To-Do Web App is a simple and interactive task management application built using HTML, CSS, and JavaScript.
-It allows users to create, organize, update, and manage daily tasks efficiently by adding task details along with a date and time.
+The To-Do Web App is a simple and user-friendly task management application that helps users organize their daily activities efficiently.
+It allows users to create, update, complete, and delete tasks, making it easier to stay productive and manage time effectively.
+The application features a clean and responsive interface that works seamlessly across desktop and mobile devices.

-##Features
+---

+## Features

---Add new tasks with date and time.
+- ➕ Add new tasks
+- ✏️ Edit existing tasks
---Mark tasks as completed.
+- ✅ Mark tasks as completed
---Edit existing tasks.
---Delete tasks.
---Separate Pending and Completed task sections.
---Responsive and user-friendly interface.
---Clean and modern UI design.
+- 🗑️ Delete tasks
+- 📋 View all tasks in an organized list
+- 🔍 Filter tasks (All, Active, Completed)
+- 💾 Data persistence using Local Storage
+- 📱 Responsive design for mobile and desktop

+---

-##Technologies Used
+## Technologies Used
---HTML5
---CSS3
+- HTML5
+- CSS3
---JavaScript (ES6)
+- JavaScript (ES6)

-##Author
+  ## Author
   Nayana M